fullstack-development/developers-roadmap/frontend/junior-1/css.md

 # CSS

 * What values does the `display` property have?
-What is special about them?
+What is special about each of them?
 * What does the `margin` property do?
 What is special about negative values?
 What is margin collapsing?
 * What does the `vertical-align` property do?
 What values does it have?
 * What is `padding`?